acgc99/irradiapy/README.md

 This subpackage runs [SRIM](http://www.srim.org/) from Python with some tweaks for automation .
 All SRIM outputs are saved into a SQLite database for easy use.

 Please note that:
-- You must obtain SRIM and make it work on own before using this functionality.
+- You must obtain SRIM and make it work on your own before using this functionality.
 SRIM is not included here.
 - SRIM was designed to be run with a GUI.
-I managed to handled it the best way I could.
+I managed to handle it the best way I could.
 A SRIM window will open in every run, but it will be minimised.
 - I think this can adapted to run in Linux with Wine, but I do not have a Linux system.
 Someone could help with this.
 - Not all target materials have been implemented, only the ones I needed (Fe, W).
 Feel free to open an issue and I will try to update the code as soon as possible.

 With this subpackage, you get the list of PKAs produced by ions, and then you can place molecular dynamics collisional cascades debris accordinly, as described in [to be published].
 You can find the database we used in [to be published] in [CascadesDefectsDB](https://github.com/acgc99/CascadesDefectsDB.git) repository.
+[This](https://github.com/acgc99/irradiapy/blob/f52507b6d6b3a263440915b52f3b987c7b19f2bd/examples/srimpy.py) is an example about how to use it.

 ### lammpspy